Piotray/Weather-View-App/README.md

 4. **Video Resources**: For high-quality videos, you may consider using popular resources like [Freepik](https://www.freepik.com/), which offers a variety of free and paid content that may be suitable for your project.

 ---

-This addition should clarify where users can find suitable videos for the project.
-Let me know if there’s anything else!

 ## Usage